 Over the summer the archive and library rooms were closed as major repair work and renovations took place.
 This work has now finished and we are pleased to be able to update you on the progress.

-The archive and library rooms had not been decorated for more than thirty.
+The archive and library rooms had not been decorated for more than thirty years.
 Walls were cracked and peeling, existing window treatments were completely ineffective at reducing heat in the rooms, and large central heating pipes running through the rooms added to the heat.

 Ancient strip-lighting gave off not only a very harsh, flickering light but a great deal of heat.
 Even in the depths of winter, temperatures rarely dropped below 23 degrees, creating a completely unsuitable environment for storage of our special collections.